 I am back with the 20th movie of the list and I hope to finish it by this year at least 🙂 As I quipped in the last post, the movie I am going to talk about is the classic of Tamil Cinema.
 I can confidently say there hasn’t been a movie that can beat the quality of this movie.
 Mahendran is a master story teller who tried to weave stories that are realistic and he somehow brought the right expressions from his actors.
 The 20th movie in the list is Uthiri Pookal.

-Udhiripookal is the masterpiece of Mahendran based on the short story titled “Chitrannai” (Stepmom) written by Pudhumaipithan.
+Uthiri Pookal is the masterpiece of Mahendran based on the short story titled “Chitrannai” (Stepmom) written by Pudhumaipithan.
 The movie had Vijayan, Ashwini, Madhumalini, Sundar, Chaaruhassan, Sarath Babu and Bhoopathy with Ashok Kumar handling the camera and Ilaiyaraaja composing the musical score.
 The movie was produced by Radha Balakrishnan of Dimple Creations.

-The story is about a village chieftain Sundaravadivelu (Vijayan), who exploits the village and makes sure that none of them live happy in the village except him.
+The story of Uthiri Pookal is about a village chieftain Sundaravadivelu (Vijayan), who exploits the village and makes sure that none of them live happy in the village except him.
 He is married to a good hearted woman (Ashwini), who is prone to illness.
 Sighting her illness and children as reason, Sundaravadivelu tries to marry her sister too.
 But her sister (Madhumalini) falls in love with a school teacher (Sundar) who comes to work in a school owned by Sundaravadivelu.
 The story revolves around how villagers fight against Sundaravadivelu.

 Why is it special?